ContinuumIO/cdx/README.rst

 all code in src:

-blazeweb - web api for numpy blaze continuumweb - common code for all of continuum's future web projects.
+blazeweb - web api for numpy blaze

+continuumweb - common code for all of continuum's future web projects.
 Currently this only contains the webzmqproxy.
+There should be NO flask specific code here.
+The idea is to keep most of our code reusable and outside of the web framework so it's easy to test.
+Testing web frameworks is generally difficult.

 ==============
  Dependencies